jancarloonce/script-craft/readme.md

 ## 📍 Overview

-The Product Script Generator is a web application built using Flask and OpenAI's GPT-3 API.
+The script-craft: Crafting Testimonial Video Ads Made Simple with GPT-3 is a web application built using Flask and OpenAI's GPT-3 API.
 It provides a user-friendly interface for users to input product information, including the product name and description.
 The app then leverages the power of OpenAI's GPT-3 to dynamically generate three script ideas for a testimonial video ad based on the provided product details.

 ---